American Cancer Society: Evaluations and controversies

 In 1995, the Arizona chapter of the American Cancer Society was targeted for its extremely high overhead.
 Two economists, James Bennett and Thomas DiLorenzo, issued a report analyzing the chapter's financial statements and demonstrating that the Arizona chapter used about 95% of its donations for paying salaries and other overhead costs, resulting in a 22 to 1 ratio of overhead to actual money spent on the cause.
 The report also asserted that the Arizona chapter's annual report had grossly misrepresented the amount of money spent on patient services, inflating it by more than a factor of 10.
 The American Cancer Society responded by alleging that the economists issuing the report were working for a group funded by the tobacco industry.

+As of January 2012, the Better Business Bureau listed American Cancer Society as an accredited charity meeting all of its Standards for Charity Accountability.

-John R. Seffrin, former CEO of the American Cancer Society, received $2,401,112 salary and compensation from the charity for the 2009–2010 fiscal year.
-This is the second most money given by any charity to the head of that charity, according to Charity Watch.
+For the 2009–2010 fiscal year, then-CEO John R. Seffrin received $2,401,112 salary and compensation from the charity.
+At that time, this was the second most money given to the head of a charity, according to CharityWatch.
 The money included $1.5 million in a retention benefit approved in 2001, "to preserve management stability".
 Seffrin's compensation for the fiscal year ending August 31, 2012, was $832,355.

-The American Cancer Society was criticized in 2011 for turning down participation from the Foundation Beyond Belief in its Relay For Life "National Team" program.

-The Charity Navigator gave the American Cancer Society a score of 80.88, earning it a 3-Star rating, with the finance category being scored as 73.13 and the Accountability & Transparency category being scored as 97.00.
+As of November 2020, using data from 2019, the Charity Navigator gave the American Cancer Society a score of 80.88, earning it a 3-Star rating, with the finance category being scored as 73.13 (2-Star) and the Accountability & Transparency category being scored as 97.00 (4-Star).

+In January 2024, the American Cancer Society was once again awarded a 4-star rating from Charity Navigator, with an updated overall score of 99 out of 100.
+The breakdown includes 99/100 for Accountability and Finance, 100/100 for Leadership and Adaptability, and 96/100 for Culture and Community.